Dark Sarah: The Puzzle (2015–2017)

-The Golden Moth (2017–present)
+The Golden Moth (2017–2019)

 In March 2017, it was announced that a third album was in the works, with JP Leppäluoto returning to reprise his role as The Dragon, as well as join the band lineup and compose music for the album together with Parviainen.
 Another crowdfunding campaign to raise money for a new music video was also announced.
 The description on the crowdfunding page read;

 "The concept of Dark Sarah is built around a story that tells about a young woman called Sarah and her fight against her evil side persona Dark Sarah.
 The albums tell a story about her journey through three worlds - The Middle World, the world of living (Behind The Black Veil album) and The Under World, where the dead dwell (The Puzzle album) and The Upper World, where spirits and gods reside."

 The new album was also described as a continuation of the story of Dark Sarah and The Dragon (the ruler of the Underworld), who meet again in The Upper World.
 On 26 October the next Indiegogo campaign started, which reached full funds on 14 December.
 Along with it came the title of the new album, The Golden Moth, and a new music video for the song "Trespasser".
 On 2 November, singer Zuberoa Aznárez from Spanish metal band Diabulus in Musica was revealed as the first new guest on the album as the fierce goddess Iron Mask on Dark Sarah's Facebook page.
 Later on 3 December the other two guests were revealed, singer and bassplayer Marko Hietala from Finnish metal band Nightwish as the god White Beard and accordion player Netta Skog from the Finnish metal band Ensiferum as an accordion playing Fortune Teller.

+Grim (2020)

+The album started a new story line with a new protagonist called Luna.
+Luna is a new incarnation of Dark Sarah, a witch who tries to save the city of Grim from the monster Mörk (Jasse Jatala) and evil orb Malevolent.
+JP Leppäluoto left the band but featured on the album as Wolf.
+Album was released by Napalm Records.

+Attack Of Orym (2023)

+Dark Sarah announced the departure of Erkka Korhonen and invited a keyboardist Henrik Airaksinen (Feridea) to replace him.
+The new album Attack of Orym was again crowdfunded on Indie Gogo and released in January 27th 2023.
+It continues the new storyline which started on Grim-album.
+Featuring singers were announced Mark Jansen(EPICA) as Orym and JP Leppäluoto as Wolf/Dragon.
+Dark Sarah toured in Europe with Sirenia and Amberian Dawn in Fall 2023.
+In summer 2024 keyboardist Henrik Airaksinen decided to leave the band to concentrate on his own project.